-For whatever reason, there just isn’t many sports movies released these days.
-I, Tonya broke through with an awards push last fall, but it seems as if there’s a disproportionate amount of films centering around the big four American sports (football, basketball, baseball, hockey) compared to every other genre.
+For whatever reason, there just aren’t many sports movies released these days.
+I, Tonya broke through with an awards push last fall, but it seems as if there’s a disproportionate amount of films centering around the big four American sports (football, basketball, baseball, and hockey) compared to every other genre.
 Luckily, Netflix can now help fill in the gaps in entertainment along with wide release films, and Amateur is a step in the right direction towards getting more sports films made.

 The following review will be spoiler free.

 Starring: Michael Rainey Jr., Josh Charles, Brian J. White, Sharon Leal, and Corey Parker Robinson

 14-year-old Terron Forte (Rainey Jr.) is nothing short of phenom, already playing up for his local high school basketball team despite only being in the eighth grade.
 However, his team doesn’t take advantage of his skills, and he’s losing patience.

 Due to some unknown circumstances, Terron’s father (White) gets in touch with a local coach (Charles) of an NCAA prep school who wants nothing more than to have Terron play for his team and become his new protegé.
 Excited, Terron joins the team without a second thought, looking forward to giving his passion all of his attention while getting help for his learning disability at this new school.
 But, Terron quickly learns that not everything is about furthering his skills — it’s also about furthering a brand.

 If you’ve been following collegiate athletics the past few months, you’d know that Amateur is taking serious advantage of current events.
 Not only was the film released the Friday after the National Championship game between Villanova and Michigan, but it follows a wave of scandals involving countless college basketball players.